-We’ve all heard the term, but do we actually know what is Accounts Receivable?
-Well, since accounts receivable is the department responsible for collecting incoming cash for your business then -- well -- you should probably care quite a bit!
+Accounts receivable is the department responsible for collecting incoming cash for your business, which makes it a very important finance process.
 In fact, your accounts receivable can even influence your organization’s ability to get a loan (something called receivable financing).

 So why does it matter if you have an accounts receivable department handling your payments?
 Well, in this day and age, most people carry more plastic than cash and rely heavily on credit systems.
-It’s also important to understand that while Accounts Receivable isn’t tangible cash yet, it will be once the collection is made.
-This is an example of cash flow.
-Having a steady cash flow means you are making sales and your business is receiving profits.
+It’s also important to understand that while accounts receivable isn’t tangible cash yet, it will be once the collection is made.
+This is an example of cash flow, and having a steady cash flow means you are making sales and your business is receiving profits.

-So doesn’t having an intangible payment like Accounts Receivable put the company at risk of not getting paid?
-Well, there are certainly risks just like any business endeavor, but Accounts Receivable are guaranteed since there is a legal obligation for the money to be paid to you.
+You may be wondering, “Doesn’t an intangible payment like accounts receivable put the company at risk of not getting paid?”
+Well, there are certainly risks just like any business endeavor, but accounts receivable are guaranteed since there is a legal obligation for the money to be paid to you.
 If payment is not made, you can take the matter to court to settle the balance due.
 So do not think of accounts receivable as a form of bad debt.

 When you look at your organization’s balance sheet, one of the items that you will find is accounts receivable.
 Your books will show any accounts receivable as a current asset that is due in the calendar or fiscal year.
 In your company’s balance sheet, you’ll have a record of your accounts receivable and as a customer pays against their account, you will note the amount of money they paid.
 If it sounds very similar to balancing your checkbook, well, it is.
-When an organization is looking at their balance sheet, it is common to notate both accounts receivable as well as doubtful accounts -- accounts that may reflect on the total amount of accounts but are likely to be difficult to collect on.
+When an organization is looking at its balance sheet, it is common to notate both accounts receivable as well as doubtful accounts.
+Accounts that may reflect on the total amount of accounts but are likely to be difficult to collect.

 Managing liabilities in your company’s balance sheet can be a tricky proposition.
 It is often helpful to assess the number of accounts, the line of credit each debtor has (factoring in the accounts’ overall size), and look at how these accounts are impacting you in both the short-term and long-term.
 One common way to look at managing your liabilities is looking at your accounts receivable turnover ratio, which is basically how many of your accounts receivable are paid in full.